 Here's what we know about the deadly school shooting in Madison, Wisconsin

-A teacher and student were killed in a school shooting at the Abundant Life Christian School in Madison, Wisconsin, on Monday, while two other students are in critical condition.
+A teacher and student were killed in a school shooting at the Abundant Life Christian School in Madison, Wis., on Monday, while two other students are in critical condition.

 Three other students and another teacher sustained non-life-threatening injuries.